 The Harvard T.H.
 Chan School of Public Health Office for External Relations (OER) is committed to securing the financial resources, time, and loyalty of alumni, friends, corporations, and foundations to promote the School's work of educating new generations of global health leaders and producing powerful ideas that can transform the lives of people everywhere.

 Reporting to the Vice Dean for External Relations, the Senior Director of Principal Gifts will manage their own portfolio of principal gift prospects and donors.
 The Senior Director of Principal Gifts will identify, cultivate, solicit and steward prospects and donors capable of making gifts of $1M or more to Harvard Chan priorities, with a focus on special initiatives.
-The position will also devise, in close collaboration with other School and University colleagues, fundraising strategies to secure tranformational gifts for high priority initiatives.
+The position will also devise, in close collaboration with other School and University colleagues, fundraising strategies to secure transformational gifts for high priority initiatives.

 The Senior Director of Principal Gifts serves in a highly visible and significant role as a senior member of the leadership team in OER.
-A key objective for this position is to partner with the Vice Dean, Deputy Vice Dean, other OER colleagues, and development officers to develop and implement a sustainable, disciplined process to identify, cultivate, secure, and steward transformative gifts.
+A key objective for this position is to partner with the Vice Dean, other OER colleagues, and development officers to develop and implement a sustainable, disciplined process to identify, cultivate, secure, and steward transformative gifts.
 Staffing the Dean on principal prospect visits is also a key component of the role, in addition to managing prospects and raising money.
 The Senior Director will build a reputation as a good citizen and ambassador for the Harvard Chan School through strong representation to both internal and external diverse constituencies, making it important that the Senior Director serve as a trusted adviser, collaborative colleague and effective mentor to both the Dean and the OER team.

 The Senior Director of Principal Gifts will be an active principal gifts fundraiser and will lead and support solicitations.
 As such, they will manage a portfolio of prospects and create relationships for giving in the present and future.
-In this way, the Senior Director will lead both by word and by deed as a lead fundraiser, working closely with the Vice Dean, Deputy Vice Dean, and Dean of Faculty.
+In this way, the Senior Director will lead both by word and by deed as a lead fundraiser, working closely with the Vice Dean and Dean of Faculty.
 A successful candidate will have experience and enthusiasm to perform discovery work at the principal gift level and build and develop a portfolio, effectively and creatively finding new prospects and developing engagement strategies leading to securing principal gifts, particularly for special initiatives.

 Additional duties and responsibilities include, but are not limited to, the following: